 Split Complementary Colors – This is a 3-color combination which is based on any color plus the colors which are beside its complementary color on both sides.
 This scheme gives designers a wide range of possibilities and harmonic colors with which they can experiment.
 Green, blue and orange of Fanta’s logo and Tide’s use of yellow, orange and blue are examples of split complementary colors.
 Even though the colors are quite opposite and different in tones, but they are presented together in such dynamic schemes making the logos appear lively and vibrant.

 Triadic Color Scheme - Colors which form a triangle on the color wheel are known as triadic colors.
 In the reference images below blue, yellow and shades of orange or red are presented as illustration of triadic color scheme.
-Both the logos are taken from two different industries; one from a very well-known fast food restaurant and food chain while the other is one of the famous Internet web browser.
+Both the logos are taken from two different industries; one from a very well-known fast food restaurant and food chain while the other is one of the famous Internet browser company logo.
 The colors used are almost the same, but the designers have completely changed the output making each of them suitable for their industry.

 Analogous Color Scheme - Colors which are beside each other on the color wheel are known as analogous colors.
 These colors are in combination of three’s.
 These harmonious color schemes of violets, blues and green are presented together with each other on the color wheel.
 Designers usually use analogous colors in logo design to create depth and multifaceted aspects of the brands message.